 The self-government of the pupil is the objective of discipline.
 Directing this development is the purpose of our school.
 We believe in the following:

-In order to provide an optimal learning environment at our school, it is understood that students who enroll at Sung Adventist Academy have already been trained in the matter of obedience and respect for authority and will behave accordingly.
-Rules are to be quickly and agreeably followed.
-Ellen G. White earnestly gives us the following admonition:
+To provide an optimal learning environment at our school, it is understood that students who enroll at Sung Adventist Academy have already been trained in the matter of obedience and respect for authority and will behave accordingly.
+Rules are quickly and agreeably followed.
+Ellen G White earnestly gives us the following admonition:

-“No family is justified in bringing children to [school] who are not under the control of their parents.
-If their parents have disregarded the word of God in the matter of instructing and training children, [school] is no place for them.
+- “No family is justified in bringing children to [school] who are not under the control of their parents.
+If their parents have disregarded the word of God in that matter of instructing and training children, [school] is no place for them.
 They will only be the means for demoralizing the young people of that place and bring discord where peace and prosperity should reign.
-Let such parents take up the neglected work of restraining and disciplining their children before they venture to impose them upon the …[school].”
+Let such parents take up the neglected work of restraining and disciplining their children before they venture to impose them upon the …[school],” (4T 204.)

 If you have any concerns about the way an incident is handled, we encourage you to speak with your child’s teacher as soon as possible.
 Directly dealing with a situation as it arises, instead of spreading rumors, is always the preferred method of reconciliation.
-If you do not get a satisfactory response, then proceed with the following people in this order-- principal, school board chairperson, and finally the school board.
+If you do not get a satisfactory response, then proceed with the following people in this order—principal, school board chairperson, and finally the school board.
 Parents and teachers are working together to insure your child’s success.
-Keeping the channels of communication between home and school open at all times is vital to their spiritual, academic and emotional growth.
+Keeping the channels of communication between home and school open always, is vital to their spiritual, academic and emotional growth.

-are not permitted at school and are subject to discipline.
+The following items are not permitted at school and are subject of discipline:

-- Chewing gum is out of order at all times.
+- Chewing gum is out of order always.

 - Skateboards, scooters, and roller blades/skates, etc. are not permitted on the school premises due to insurance regulations.
 Bicycles are permitted, but must be parked in designated areas immediately upon arrival at school and must be left parked until the end of the school day when they are to be ridden directly home.

-- Radios, Gameboys, televisions, i-pods, Nanos, mp3 players, toys, etc. are not allowed without the teacher’s written permission.
+- Radios, Gameboys, televisions, I-pods, Nanos, mp3 players, toys, etc. are not allowed without teacher’s written permission.

-- Pets are not allowed without the teacher’s written permission.
+- Pets are not allowed without the teacher’s permission.

-- Tobacco, narcotics, drugs or alcohol in any form – including food items, which mimic any of the above, are not permitted on the school property.
+- Tobacco, narcotics, drugs or alcohol in any form – including food items, which mimic and of the above, are not permitted on the school property.